IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-analyzing-and-indexing-how-to-v2.md

   articleid: "apollo-mediaservices-analyzing-indexing-how-to"
   cloudenvironments: "blackforest,fairfax,mooncake,public,usnat,ussec"
   description: "Azure Media Services enables you to extract insights from your video and audio files with Video Indexer through Media Services v3 presets.
 Learn to do this by using recommended steps.
-For detailed insights, use the Video Indexer APIs directly." ms.author: "akucer,jiayali,inhenkel"
+For detailed insights, use the Video Indexer APIs directly." ms.author: inhenkel"akucer,jiayali,inhenkel"
   ownershipid: "StorageMediaEdge_Media"
-  title: "Analyze and index audio and video files in Azure Media Services"
+  pagetitle: "Analyze and index audio and video files in Azure Media Services"
   problemids: ""
   productpesids: "14885"
   resourcerequired: "False"
-  resourcetags: ""
+  resourcetags:
   selfhelptype: "apollo"
-  supporttopicids: "50572256-2e9f-4da9-2849-35cab985386e"
+  supporttopicids: "50572256-2e9f-4da9-2849-35cab985386e"   author: IngridAtMicrosoft ms.service: media-services
 ---
 # Analyzing and indexing how to

 ## Learn to analyze and index audio and video files in Azure Media Services